Donaim/miseq-workflow-pres/slides.md

 The V3 loop in HIV's envelope protein determines which coreceptor the virus uses - CCR5 or CXCR4.
 This matters because maraviroc is a drug that blocks CCR5.
 If a patient has X4-tropic virus, maraviroc will be completely ineffective.

 The geno2pheno algorithm predicts tropism from the V3 amino acid sequence using a position-specific scoring matrix.
-It's much faster and cheaper than actually growing virus in culture with blocked coreceptors.

 MiCall runs this tropism prediction as the very first step, using a special alignment algorithm optimized for the short V3 region.
 The 2% threshold for calling a sample X4 is conservative - it catches minority variants that could cause treatment failure.
 -->